 When a device releases a resource such as memory or a file for reuse by other entities, information contained in the resource is not fully cleared prior to reuse of the resource.

 When resources are released, they can be made available for reuse.
 For example, after memory is used and released, an operating system may make the memory available to another process, or disk space may be reallocated when a file is deleted.
 As removing information requires time and additional resources, operating systems do not usually clear the previously written information.

-This typically results from new data that is not as long as the old data, which leaves portions of the old data still available.
+Even when the resource is reused by the same process, this weakness can arise when new data is not as large as the old data, which leaves portions of the old data still available.
 Equivalent errors can occur in other situations where the length of data is variable but the associated data structure is not.
-If memory is not cleared after use, it may allow unintended actors to read the data when the memory is reallocated.
+If memory is not cleared after use, the information may be read by less trustworthy parties when the memory is reallocated.

 There is a close association between CWE-226 and CWE-212.
 The difference is partially that of perspective.
 CWE-226 is geared towards the final stage of the resource lifecycle, in which the resource is deleted, eliminated, expired, or otherwise released for reuse.
 Technically, this involves a transfer to a different control sphere, in which the original contents of the resource are no longer relevant.
 CWE-212, however, is intended for sensitive data in resources that are intentionally shared with others, so they are still active.
 This distinction is useful from the perspective of the CWE research view (CWE-1000).

 Currently frequently found for network packets, but it can also exist in local memory allocation, files, etc.

 More information is available — Please select a different filter.